dend/dend/README.md

 - Eradication of poverty around the globe.
 - Improving access to education, mentorship, and job opportunities globally.
-- Leveraging modern technologies to solve issues related to human health.
+- Leveraging modern technology to help advance humanity.

 ## Comments